-There are no less intrusive or less costly alternative regulatory provisions available that have not been considered in developing this proposed rulemaking.
-This rulemaking would provide an option under proposed section 129.61a(c)(2) for the GDF owner or operator to install a continuous pressure monitoring system that eliminate the need for nearly all visual inspections and leak testing.
-The owner of the GDF would need to make an informed decision to determine whether purchasing a continuous pressure monitor would be less of a financial burden than performing annual vapor leak testing.
+There are no less intrusive or less costly alternative regulatory provisions available that have not been considered in developing this final-form rulemaking.
+This rulemaking provides an option under section 129.61a(c)(2) for the GDF owner or operator to install a continuous pressure monitoring system that eliminate the need for nearly all visual inspections and leak testing.
+The owner of the GDF will need to make an informed decision to determine whether purchasing a continuous pressure monitor is less of a financial burden than performing annual vapor leak testing.
 The benefits of purchasing, installing and operating a continuous pressure monitoring system are dependent on several factors, such as the GDF gasoline throughput and the equipment already installed at the GDF.
 For example, GDFs with larger throughputs and a higher propensity to lose gasoline to evaporation could benefit from the continuous pressure monitor's ability to identify leaks as they occur.
 The continuous pressure monitoring system is an add-on feature of the automatic tank gauging system.
 Most, if not all, GDFs have installed automatic tank gauging systems.
-The continuous pressure monitor system would likely cost between \$5,000 and \$8,000 to install.
-In addition, a continuous pressure monitor systems requires an enhanced Stage I vapor recovery system to be installed at the GDF.
+The continuous pressure monitor system requires an enhanced Stage I vapor recovery system to be installed at the GDF.
 If the GDF already has an enhanced Stage I vapor recovery system or is installing one at a new GDF or when USTs are being replaced, using a continuous pressure monitor system may be cost-effective.
-Retrofitting an existing GDF with an enhanced Stage I vapor recovery system to use a continuous pressure monitoring system would not be cost-effective.
+Retrofitting an existing GDF with an enhanced Stage I vapor recovery system to use a continuous pressure monitoring system is not cost-effective.
 Potential benefits for a GDF to install a continuous pressure monitoring system would be to not have gasoline sales restricted once or twice a year because the UST is being leak tested and to forego the expense of leak testing itself.
-A GDF owner or operator would need to take many factors into account to determine whether installing a continuous pressure monitoring system is a more cost-effective solution than conducting periodic vapor leak testing at the GDF.
+A GDF owner or operator will need to take many factors into account to determine whether installing a continuous pressure monitoring system is a more cost-effective solution than conducting periodic vapor leak testing at the GDF.